Union ‘extremely disappointed’ by MLB’s economic proposal, and time is running out on 2020 season

 In addition to economic issues, the sides still must work through the health and safety protocols for staging this season under government and public health guidelines that vary from state to state and city to city.

-Earlier this month, MLB delivered a 67-page proposal to the union that covered issues ranging from testing to on-field, social-distancing guidelines that would govern play in 2020, and the union last week sent a response containing mostly questions, suggestions and requests for clarifications.
+This month, MLB delivered a 67-page proposal to the union that covered issues ranging from testing to on-field social distancing guidelines that would govern play in 2020, and the union last week sent a response containing mostly questions, suggestions and requests for clarifications.
 Although that negotiation was considered less contentious than the economic one, there had been little or no progress made as of Tuesday.